 The whole test takes less than thirty minutes.

 The insurance company wants to know how much of a risk you pose.
-They want to know if you use tobacco, because smokers live at least 10 years shorter than non-smokers.
-They’ll want to know about any prescription drugs you take because some prescription drugs are highly addictive and taking prescription drugs indicates you have some health issue they want to know about.
+They want to know if you use tobacco because smokers live at least 10 years shorter than non-smokers.
+They’ll want to know about any prescription drugs you take because some prescription drugs are highly addictive and taking prescription drugs indicates you have some health issues they want to know about.
 They will also run a full drug panel.

 A full drug panel tests for many different drugs, both prescription and non-prescription.
 It might test for tobacco, nicotine, opiates, blood pressure medications, etc. It will also test for illegal drugs.
 If you test positive for illegal drugs, that will result in an automatic denial of life insurance.

 Nicotine use will get you classified as a smoker and raise your rates.
 Most life insurance companies allow you to smoke or consume some marijuana.
 Since marijuana is now legal in many states, testing positive for marijuana won’t result in a denial.
 You might even qualify as a non-smoker, depending on how much marijuana you use.
 Companies differ in how they treat marijuana and how it affects premiums, so if this is your situation, be sure to shop around.
 For example, Prudential considers you for non-smoker rates if you use marijuana less than 3 times per week.